 Commitments provided with forbearance may be performing or initially non-performing.
+If a customer receives payment relief, this means that the customer's commitment receives a forbearance mark.
 The commitments are listed as forbearance in the data warehouse.
-Factors causing forbearance will be changes in repayments, e.g. instalments postponements and refinancing as a result of payment issues.
+Factors causing forbearance will be changes in repayments, e.g., instalments postponements and refinancing as a result of payment issues.